Kartenfreunde/Skripting/meeting-results.md

 ## Open questions / Zu klären

 1. How should the data/UI be hosted?
 Stefan offers webspace/-server, if needed.
-1. How many separate tables for categories do we need?
+1. How many separate tables for categories do we need? --> see https://github.com/astronomieatlas-deutschland/Skripting/issues/1
-1. Wie stellen wir sicher, dass bei automatischen Aktualisierungen und Datenabruf aus mehreren Quellen keine Duplikate auftreten?
+1. How do we make sure that no duplicates are created when parsing data automatically from different sources?
+(Wie stellen wir sicher, dass bei automatischen Aktualisierungen und Datenabruf aus mehreren Quellen keine Duplikate auftreten?)

 ## results from / Ergebnisse vom 25.08.2021